 juju deploy ~containers/bundle/beats-core juju deploy xenial/ubuntu juju add-relation filebeat:beats-host ubuntu juju add-relation topbeat:beats-host ubuntu

 Changing what is shipped

 By default, the Filebeat charm is setup to ship everything in:

 Testing the deployment

-The services provide extended status reporting to indicate when they are ready:
+The applications provide extended status reporting to indicate when they are

 This is particularly useful when combined with watch to track the on-going